Felipe-S-Borges/Data-Structure-Studies/README.md

 to dasplay the operations.
 XD
 Remember!-> Linked list isn't array.

-Second Goal - Create a Linked-list using objects and set some operations insert, delete and check if the list is empity.
+Second Goal - Create a Linked-list using objects and set some operations like insert, delete and check if the list is empity.

+Third Goal - ...